Understanding each other

 A consent to discharge, not to pollute

-Resource consent is required when a land use has a significant detrimental effect on the environment.
-We need to be clear: fertilizer use does have a detrimental effect, when compared to leaving the land bare.
+Resource consent is required when land use has a significant detrimental effect on the environment.
+We need to be clear: fertilizer use does have a detrimental effect when compared to leaving the land bare.
 But for farmers, and the wider Ashburton economy, that’s not a feasible option.

 The MHV consent is how we manage those requirements and measure their effects.

 When the Ashburton water zone committee was established, we quickly realised that the Hinds/Hekeao plains were a problem area for nitrate in groundwater.

 Unfortunately, nitrate levels in the area, and much of the wider Ashburton zone, are among the highest in the country.
 You can find a risk map for nitrate in Ashburton drinking water on the Community and Public Health website, and the LAWA website has information on groundwater nitrate.
 The picture in our zone isn’t pretty.